curumim15/curumim15/README.md

 ### 🚀 About Me

 🤝 A Full Stack Software Developer with a passion for the field of software engineering, particularly frontend development, and with a strong passion for technology and innovation.
 I have particular interest in software development and i am always looking for new ways to create and improve applications.
-🧠 I believe that soft skills are just as important as technical skills, and i am always working to improve my communication, problem-solving and teamwork skills

 ##